 "Iwas five or six years old but I remember well...

 the sound of the farm tractors is still in my ears, collecting all the people from the villages near by for cotton picking.
 Together with my mother and other relatives I joined the ride to the cotton farms since all the kids never have been left home alone.
 Arriving in the fields the farmers assigned us into groups and gave each these giant jute sacks.
 It was hot, very hot, and kids have been usually asked to sit under trees.
 However, most of the kids wanted to help their mothers.
 I was never able to just watch my mother filling the jute sacks under the burning sun, so I stepped over to help harvesting the cotton from the cracked bolls.
 The cotton burrs are dry, spiky and sharp soaring your hands, I still remember the sore on my fingertips.
 But, there was a competition on the harvest: the heavier the cotton sack, the more money you make."

 I strongly believe in a world of fashion which develops a force for social justice and environmental responsibility.

-SoundofGarments tackles one of the most critical barriers for sustainable development in the fashion industry: the social issues and human rights behind our garments
+Guided by its mission, SoundofGarments addressses one of the most critical barriers for sustainable (environmental) development in the fashion industry: the social issues and human rights behind our garments

-Sound of Garments strives to bring the upstream supply chain closer to professionals and civil society by sharing deep insights from the researchers perspective, uplifting the suppliers voice and providing insights about the involved people and resources to emotionalize and highlight that the garments in our wardrobes are handcrafted, made by people who deserve more than just a minimum wage.
+soundofgarments strives to bring the upstream supply chain closer to professionals, civil society, and consumers by uplifting the suppliers voice and providing insights about the involved people and resources to emotionalize and highlight that our garments in our wardrobes are handcrafted pieces, made by people who deserve more than a minimum wage.